sirix777/cycle-orm-factory/README.md

 For more information about Cycle ORM, see the [Cycle ORM documentation](https://cycle-orm.dev/docs).

 ## Migrator Commands
 The `Sirix\Cycle\Command\Migrator` namespace provides some commands for managing database migrations and the cached Cycle ORM schema.
-These commands are intended for use with the `laminas-cli` tool.
+These commands are built with symfony/console and can be used directly (note that direct usage of Symfony Console requires manual registration of commands).
+For Laminas/Mezzio applications, you can optionally integrate with `laminas-cli` by installing it as an additional package, which automatically registers all commands.

 ### 1. `cycle:migrator:run` Command